hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 ---

-**Exercise 13 (gone fishing).** Wandering the shipyards one day, you notice a rusty old anchor, probably from a decommissioned fishing vessel.
+**Exercise 13 (gone fishing).** Wandering the shipyards one day, you notice a rusty old anchor and chain, probably from a decommissioned fishing vessel.
-The mooring chain, attached to the anchor, is piled haphazardly on the dock.
+The chain is piled haphazardly on the dock.
 The links are around $7$ inches in length, and the pile is $4.7$ m across.
-What is the approximate length of the mooring chain?
+What is the approximate length of the chain?

 ---